LostMinions/.github/README.md

 ## Maintainers & Contributors

-Lost Minions is maintained by **The Lost Minions Team** —
-a circle of creators, programmers, and makers who believe in open collaboration and the joy of building things that shouldn’t exist but do anyway.

-> “Lost but not forgotten.”
+LostMinionsGames is maintained by the broader **Lost Minions** team — builders, programmers, and players who enjoy pushing weird ideas far enough to become real.

 ---

 ### Internal Docs

-Maintainers can find admin scripts, label/issue-type sync tools, and automation documentation inside
-[`/admin/`](./admin) — not needed for public use but preserved for consistency.
+Maintainers can find admin scripts, label/issue-type sync tools, and automation documentation inside [`/admin/`](./admin) — not needed for public use but preserved for consistency.

+---

+## 🔒 Access & Licensing

+All original lore, writing, and custom assets are © **Lost Minions**.
+External or 3rd-party content (e.g., SRD, rulebooks, PDFs) is included for **private gameplay use** under their respective licenses.

+---

+> 👾 *“Lost but not forgotten.”*